bmoracr/Time/README.md

 ###  Step by Step

+* Lando is requried
+* Composer is required
+* Install requirements
-* Install the module
+* You must Install the module [Time Custom]
-* Go to /Time path
+* Finally Go to /Time path

 ### Enjoy